benjamindpalmer/pico-gym-write-ups/reverse_engineering/README.md

 At instruction `<+22>` we see the line `mov    eax,DWORD PTR [rbp-0x4]`.
 This is loading the value at `[rbp-0x4]` to `eax`.
 At instruction `<+15>` we see that location `[rbp-0x4]` is set to `0x9fe1a`.
 This means `0x9fe1a` is the value in `eax` register.
 Now we just convert to decimal.

 Interestingly, converting to decimal was the hardest part here.
-I was using Cyberchef's 'From Hex' recipe which was converting `0x9fe1a` as three separate hex bytes as `159 225 10`
+I was using Cyberchef's 'From Hex' recipe which was converting `0x9fe1a` as three separate hex bytes: `159 225 10`

 What I really wanted here was a base16 to decimal conversion.
-As a Base16 number, `0x9fe1a` is `654874` in decimal.
+Treated as a Base16 number, `0x9fe1a` is `654874` in decimal.

 https://gchq.github.io/CyberChef/#recipe=From_Base(16)&input=MHg5ZmUxYQ